Skip to content

 Your experience with TMJ is unique, and your first visit reflects that.
 We begin with a comprehensive exam to get a full picture of what’s going on, evaluating your jaw movement and the structural alignment of your body.
 We use advanced diagnostic tools, including PostureIQ™ and Insight™ neurological scans, to uncover the underlying cause of your discomfort.
 Our goal is to understand precisely how your body is functioning so we can determine the best way to help.
 This detailed assessment is the first step in our new patient process and the foundation for your recovery.

-Creating Your Personalized Care Plan
+Developing Your Personalized Treatment Plan

 After your assessment, we create a care plan tailored specifically for you.
 We believe in gentle, precise adjustments that restore your body’s natural alignment.
 At our clinic, we use specialized techniques like Quantum Spinal Mechanics (QSM3), which corrects spinal misalignment without any popping or cracking.
 Depending on your needs, your plan may also include other advanced treatments like Laser Therapy to reduce inflammation and promote healing.
 Every part of your plan is designed to address the root cause of your TMJ pain and support your body’s ability to heal itself.

-Follow-Up Care and Tracking Your Progress
+Tracking Your Progress and Long-Term Care

 Your healing journey continues with follow-up care, which is essential for long-term relief.
 During these visits, we’ll carefully track your progress and refine your care plan as needed.
 We’ll also work with you on supportive strategies you can use at home, like simple exercises to improve posture or small changes to your daily routines.
 Our focus is on empowering you with the tools to maintain your progress and prevent future TMJ problems.
 We’re committed to helping you achieve lasting wellness, addressing not just TMJ but a wide range of related conditions.

-Why Upper Cervical Chiropractic Offers Lasting Relief
+Why Upper Cervical Chiropractic Delivers Lasting Relief

 When you’re dealing with chronic jaw pain, finding a solution that lasts can feel like a huge challenge.
 Many treatments focus on managing the symptoms, like pain or clicking, but they don’t always address what’s causing the problem in the first place.
 This is where upper cervical chiropractic care offers a different perspective.
 Instead of just looking at your jaw, this approach considers how your entire body works together as a system.
 It’s based on the idea that true healing comes from correcting the root cause of an issue, not just silencing the alarm bells.